Had an issue with

 complaints got resolved

-Refund Finally Processed After Multiple Follow-ups: A customer waited 4 weeks for a concert refund but got it after persistent emails.
+Refund Finally Processed After Multiple Follow Ups: A customer waited 4 weeks for a concert refund, and after a couple of persistent emails, was able to obtain the refund.

 Double Charge Resolved: A customer was charged twice due to a system glitch and received a full refund within 7 days.

-Denied Refundable Ticket Claim Overturned: After escalating a rejected claim, Ticketek refunded the ticket as a goodwill gesture.
+Denied Refundable Ticket Claim Overturned: After escalating a rejected claim, Ticketek refunded the ticket as a gesture of goodwill.

 How to escalate a complaint with Ticketek